dgapitts/-vagrant-centos7-cockroachdb/README.md

-However for learning cockroach, I've steadily migrated from working (1) an initial setup with a centos7-cockroachDB virtualbox-vm (2) running on old ubuntu 16.04 desktop (easier to configure the WebGUI interface) (3) running on mac laptop as it was easier to configure the python virtualenv (the python3 version on ubuntu was too out of date?) also installing cockroachdb is simple, clean and fast installation - so much less need to isoloate this in a VM
+However for learning cockroach, I've steadily migrated from working (1) an initial setup with a centos7-cockroachDB virtualbox-vm (2) running on old ubuntu 16.04 desktop (easier to configure the Cockroach WebGUI interface - most of the commands and scripts here are via the cli but I do also use the WebGUI at times)
+(3) running on mac laptop as it was easier to configure the python virtualenv (the python3 version on ubuntu was too out of date?) also installing cockroachdb is simple, clean and fast installation - so much less need to isoloate this in a VM  than for a traditional heavy RDBMS like Oracle or Postgres.

-## More Details
+## More Details by cockroachlabs / university course

 ### April 2021 (Introduction to Distributed SQL and CockroachDB - Completed April 16, 2021)

 Note I started the initial course was run on a vagrant centos7 env

 https://university.cockroachlabs.com/course/introduction-to-distributed-sql-and-cockroachdb